 - Distinguish the predictors and causes of decreased saliva management.

 - Select appropriate intervention recommendations.

-Allison Tidwell Brown, MS, CCC-SLP, BCS-S, is a Speech Language Pathologist and Board Certified Specialist in Swallowing and Swallowing Disorders.
-Beginning her practice in 2008, Allison has spent her career focusing on the treatment of pediatric feeding and swallowing within the medical setting.
-She has helped develop several programs and clinics including a vocal cord dysfunction program and a multidisciplinary saliva control clinic.
-She is currently a lead outpatient feeding therapist for Children's Health in Dallas, TX where she is a Vital Stim Certified and swallow study trained member of the outpatient feeding therapy team.
+Allison Tidwell Brown, MS, CCC-SLP, BCS-S, is a Speech Language Pathologist and Board-Certified Specialist in Swallowing and Swallowing Disorders.
+Her clinical focus is with infant feeding, GI, saliva management, and instrumental assessment of the swallow including VFSS.
+She has helped develop several programs and clinics including a multidisciplinary saliva management program.
+She is a lead outpatient feeding therapist for Children's Health in Dallas, TX.
 Allison also teaches a graduate course in Pediatric Dysphagia at the University of Texas at Dallas.

 Financial Disclosure: Allison receives an honorarium from CIAO for the presentation of her live courses.
 She also receives royalties for the sale of her online courses.